Skip to main content

 • An African American person is five times more likely to be stopped by law enforcement without just cause than a white person.

-• State legislators introduced 55 anti-LGBT bills across 22 states in 2019.
+• State legislators introduced more than 500 anti-LGBT bills across 41 states and Puerto Rico in 2024.

 Things to Know